tatsuikeda/rcp_polling_data_processor/README.md

 - Orders states from largest lead to smallest, regardless of the leading candidate
 - Provides a clear visual representation of the current state of the race in key battleground states

-The visualization appears after the data processing and before the final Electoral College projection.
+The visualization appears after the data processing and the final Electoral College projection.

 ## Mathematical and Statistical Methods